slserpent/bl-sdk.github.io/faq.md

 If you are running a mod or modpack that modifies skills (such as Skill Randomizer, Exodus), it will crash if you try to make a new character with those mods enabled.
 First make the new character, then enable those mods.

 If that is not your situation, try to narrow down the mod that causes the issue by disabling all other mods and restarting to see if it still happens, and when you find the culprit: contact the mod author, if it's a large modpack they may have a discord server you can ask on, or create an issue on their mod's repository if there is one.

+## Why do certain mods disable when I restart the game, when others stay enabled?
+Auto enabling is something the mod author needs to turn on themselves.
+There might be a reason they've chosen to explicitly disable it.
+Alternatively, if the mod's last update was a while ago, it's possible auto enabling wasn't implemented yet, and you could ask the author to enable it.

 <hr/>